Welcome to your directory of immigrating to Mexico

 We do not doubt that there are also other significant, effectively "anti-gringo" legal differences regarding foreigners in our two countries.
 Meanwhile, here are some additional facts worth considering:

 ***9) Self-serving conflicts of interest exist with Mexico's immigration agency.
-Indeed, in November of 1998 a public protest among Immigration workers in Mexico City took place because fines ("multas") waged against Americans in Mexico were no longer getting shared with the employees who were SIMULTANEOUSLY supposed to offer RELIABLE advice to foreigners so that they could avoid being fined in the first place.
-We do not know how this labor dispute was resolved but we would not be surprised if the same conflict of interest endures there.
+Indeed, in November of 1998 a public protest among Immigration workers in Mexico City took place because fines ("multas") waged against (U.S.) Americans in Mexico were no longer getting shared with the employees who were SIMULTANEOUSLY supposed to offer RELIABLE advice to foreigners so that they could avoid being fined in the first place.
+We do not know how this labor dispute was resolved but we would not be surprised if the same conflict of interest endures there nowadays, too.
 In the U.S.A., do such fines paid not go directly to the U.S. Treasury instead of essentially directly to the immigration employees who are SUPPOSED to want U.S. citizens to know how to AVOID being fined?

 ***10) "Coyotes" are Mexicans who specialize in handling foreigners´ paperwork with Mexico's immigration agency, and they share bounties with the immigration officials in various subtle ways (especially at restaurants and night clubs as this article's attorney author has personally observed).
-To say the least, this collaboration feeds the perception that conflicts of interest abound among immigration officials who might OTHERWISE make things less complicated for Americans in Mexico.
+To say the least, this collaboration feeds the perception that conflicts of interest abound among immigration officials who might OTHERWISE make things less complicated for (U.S.) Americans in Mexico.

 *** 11) There are as many as 20 million Mexico-born Mexicans living in the USA (if not more).
 In contrast, although Mexican immigration officials claim that plenty of > U.S.-born < U.S. citizens reside in Mexico, we have not seen credible proof of this.
-We tend to believe that there are fewer than 100,000 (yes, one hundred thousand or less) U.S.-born U.S. citizens living in Mexico.
+We tend to believe that there are fewer than 100,000 (yes, one hundred thousand or less) U.S.-born, nonhispanic U.S. citizens living in Mexico.
 A 500,000 estimate has been floated around, supposedly by the U.S. State Department and the Census Bureau, but that figure reportedly includes plenty of U.S. citizens who were actually born in Mexico and later benefited from the U.S.A.'s already very permissive immigration laws.

 We would like nothing better for our beloved friends in the USA's neighboring trading partner of Mexico than to see them get to leave their country only when they truly want to, instead of out of economic desperation as is still too often the case due to the predictable lack of jobs in Mexico resulting from its hostile environment for foreign investors.
 Is Mexico's governmental administration doing nearly enough to help Mexico's people though?
 And why did fewer than fifty thousand Mexicans residing in the USA even bother to register to vote (through absentee ballot) in the July 2006 Mexican federal elections, as Mexico's disappointed federal electoral institute can sadly confirm?
 Is it not a popular saying in Mexico that "the people have the government that they deserve"?
 Is the USA not weakening potential reformers in Mexico by offering a relatively unconditional safety valve through which oligarchs and certain government officials down there can still rapidly discard the people whom they have enduringly neglected?
 Mexico has its impressive share of inspired and talented patriotic reformers whom many Americans would be proud to call their own fellow countrypersons.
 However, "stress is the mother of innovation" and the substantial availability of such a safety valve to the USA undermines such aspiring reformers' endeavors in Mexico.
 Does the entire North American region not suffer as a result?
-Is the most humane approach to this problem somehow not to empower such admirable and noble Mexican reformers in Mexico by applying U.S. immigration laws better in the USA and even making them more like Mexico's?
-We predict that the resulting reforms would empower Mexicans and make further mass-immigration movements northward unnecessary.
+Might the most humane approach to this problem be to empower such admirable and noble Mexican reformers in Mexico by applying U.S. immigration laws better in the USA and even making them more like Mexico's?
+We predict that the resulting reforms in Mexico would empower Mexicans and make further mass-immigration movements northward unnecessary.
 Can you imagine what a wonderful trading partner the USA's Southern neighbor could then increasingly become?

 Incidentally, here is Mexico's immigration institute online: